MicrosoftDocs/memdocs/memdocs/intune/user-help/enroll-your-device-in-intune-ios.md

 > [!NOTE]
 > We do not sell any data collected by our service to any third parties for any reason.

 To maintain access to work or school information from your device, you'll need to configure your device to match your organization's preferred settings.
-This article describes how to use Company Portal to enroll you device and maintain access requirements.
+This article describes how to use Company Portal to enroll your device and maintain access requirements.
 </br>
 > [!VIDEO https://www.youtube.com/embed/mJyv6YcHi7c?rel=0]

 > [!NOTE]
-> If you tried to access you work email in the Mail app, and received a prompt to get your device managed, you're in the right place.
+> If you tried to access your work email in the Mail app, and received a prompt to get your device managed, you're in the right place.
 Follow the instructions below, which will help you regain access to your email and other work resources on your iOS device.

 ## What to expect from the Company Portal app